jisshub/react-readux/README.md

    So here v pass new ninja from AddNinja component and log it in App component.

-3. Next is to add the new ninja to the state in App component. also add id to new ninja.
+3. Next is to add the new ninja to the state in App component. also add new id property to new ninja.
 For that, make a copy of the ninjas array using spread operator and pass new ninja object to it. later set that modified array to the state.

    **App.js**